CCBlueX/Documentation/md/tutorials/troubleshooting_fps.md

 2. Remove all mods except LiquidBounce and it's dependencies
 3. Test if the FPS issue persists
 4. If the issue is resolved, add mods back one by one to identify the mod causing the issue.

+## 9. Reduce Rendering Quality (Last Resort)

+If nothing else helps and you're still experiencing severe performance issues, you can reduce the rendering quality. **This will make the GUIs look significantly worse** (rendering at half resolution), but it can drastically improve performance:

+1. Go to **HUD** → **Global Renderer** → **Quality**
+2. Lower the quality setting

+**Warning:** This is a last resort option as it notably degrades visual quality.
+Only use this if all other solutions have failed.

 ## Still Having Issues?